ThejeshBommisetty/Full-Stack-Ang-Boot/README.md

 # Full-Stack-Ang-Boot
-Todo Application with Angular as Frontend and SpringBoot as backend
+Toddler Application with Angular as Frontend and SpringBoot as backend